RenaKunisaki/pokecrystal/docs/bugs_and_glitches.md

  	ld hl, wBattleMonType1
 +.get_type
 +	ld a, BATTLE_VARS_MOVE_TYPE
-+	call GetBattleVar ; preserves hl, de, and bc
++	predef GetBattleVar ; preserves hl, de, and bc
  CheckTypeMatchup:
 -; There is an incorrect assumption about this function made in the AI related code: when -; the AI calls CheckTypeMatchup (not BattleCheckTypeMatchup), it assumes that placing the